-Scientists find gene interactions that make cocaine abuse death eight times more likelyJanuary 22nd, 2013 in Genetics /
+Scientists find gene interactions that make cocaine abuse death eight times more likelyJanuary 22, 2013 by Emily Caldwell in Medicine & Health / Genetics

 Scientists have identified genetic circumstances under which common mutations on two genes interact in the presence of cocaine to produce a nearly eight-fold increased risk of death as a result of abusing the drug.